 As a former teacher, I understand the importance of education.
 For clients that can manage their own website but need some guidance, I offer 1-on-1 tutoring.
 For clients that want to learn more about certain topics like SEO or e-commerce, I let them "pick my brain" by hiring me for informative consulting sessions.

 Web design is the primary focus of my work, but I understand the importance of marketing as well.
-For certain clients, I utilize a mix of short and long term marketing methods, which include business blogs, SEO research, online pay-per-click ads, and using analytics to assess the effectiveness of these methods.
+For certain clients, I utilize a mix of short and long term marketing methods, which include business blogs, SEO, keyword research, online pay-per-click ads, and using analytics to assess the effectiveness of these methods.

 Waialua FCU needed a website that looked professional and wanted to present their credit union information in a user-friendly manner.
 An online loan application was also added to allow members to apply for a loan from home.